TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-resolve-private-ip-dns.md

 3. Verify that you are using a private Domain Name Service (DNS) Zone

-4. If you are using a custom DNS, verify that:
+4. If you're using a custom DNS, verify that:

    * The custom DNS Server is forwarding all requests to the Azure provided DNS internet protocol (IP), **168.63.129.16**
    * The source VM has IP connectivity to VNet